-WordPress also releases updates of it’s core files.
-If there is a major release, it’s recommended to wait a couple weeks for the bugs to be ironed out before updating.
+WordPress also releases updates of its core files.
+If there is a major release, it’s recommended to wait a couple of weeks for the bugs to be ironed out before updating.
 There will soon be another version released that will likely be more secure.

 Prior to performing any updates, you’ll want to make sure you have a recent back in case an update breaks any part of your website.
 Having a backup will allow you to easily revert back to a working version of your website.

 Step 5: Review the front-end and back-end of your website.

 Once you’ve performed your updates, you’ll want to review both the front-end and back-end of your website.
 The front-end of your website is the public-facing part of your website, what the public sees.
 Click through each page to ensure it’s working and displaying as it should.
 The back-end is what you see as the administrator.
 Click through your admin panel to see if there are any notifications or actions that need your attention after updating.

 Aside from these steps, you’ll also want to consider completing the following as a part of your WordPress Website Maintenance: